User Tools

 Courtesy of Chief Jerry Tracy and Asst.
 Chief David McGrail

 Construction designs for High-Rise buildings are usually based on the concept that structural integrity of the building must be sufficiently maintained through any potential fire.
-In keeping with this concept, the principal components that comprise a High-Rise structural frame are required to have a high degree of fire resistiveness, but under prolonged exposure to sufficient heat, it is possible that failure of components could occur.
+In keeping with this concept, the principal components that comprise a High-Rise structural frame are required to have a high degree of fire resistiveness.
+Under prolonged exposure to sufficient heat, it is possible that failure of components could occur.

 The building “Skin” is considered the exterior walls and windows.
-In the course of construction once the frame and floors of a structure are complete the skin is now mounted to protect the spaces from the elements and weather conditions.
+In the course of construction, once the frame and floors of a structure are complete, the skin is now mounted to protect the spaces from the elements and weather.
 As the structure comes together it will now contain the products of combustion should a fire break out within the confines of its spaces.

 The exterior walls of modern High-Rise buildings are usually lightweight, prefabricated walls.
 They are non-load bearing and referred to as curtain walls.
 A complete curtain wall consists of a panel with finished surfaces and a means of attaching it to the building frame.
 The most common method of attaching curtain walls to the building is by bolting them to clips that are attached to the structural frame or floor slab.
 This space between wall and structure is an avenue for extension.